LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 * Jump to main
 * Jump to content

-There are undoubtedly more out in the wild, whether you want to Hop, Skip or Jump to the main content of your page, I'm just going to call them Skip Links in this guide, just for consistency's sake.
+There are undoubtedly more names for Skip Links out in the wild, whether you want to Hop, Skip or Jump to the main content of your page, I'm just going to call them Skip Links in this guide, just for consistency's sake.

 ## A bit of a deep dive into skip links.